 For this reason, I can’t give you a one-size-fits-all plan for physical fitness.
 You need to tailor your goals with a realistic approach to reaching it.

 If you’re focused on weightlifting: Put a heavier emphasis on doing weights first in your workout and eating a protein-packed diet.
-This will use your main energy and bodies capabilities to focus on hitting the weights.
+This will use your main energy and body’s capabilities to focus on hitting the weights.

-The main part of working out to get in shape is developing a plan that you can realistically stick too.
+The main part of working out to get in shape is developing a plan that you can realistically stick to.
 Start small in the early days.
 Try to add in 15-30mins of exercise 5 days a week.
 As you build up your ability to workout, you can delve into more specific approaches to reach your end goal.

 While Developing a Routine to Get in Shape

 Make sure the plan is balanced.
 IE: you don’t overwork one aspect of your body.
 If you’re doing a long-running workout on Monday, you don’t want to also do a leg-focused weightlifting workout that day.
 Spread it around so you incorporate enough rest in so your muscles can repair and adapt to your new physical fitness efforts.

 As you progress, and stick to it for a certain amount of time, you’ll want to work on the specifics.
 This means that if you find out you really love running, you can cut back on weightlifting later on.
 Focus more on running the appropriate amounts throughout the week and only do weightlifting as supplementary exercises.

 Currently, the health organizations recommend 150 minutes of moderate activity per week.
 This means even just starting out, you can do 30 minutes 5 days a week and hit the target.
 I recommend a bit above this if you have the time, so you can actually excel in your fitness program.